KudoAI/chat-prompts/README.md

-# 💬 kudoai/chat-prompts
+# ⚡ kudoai/chat-prompts

-Prompts to turbo-charge your LLM chatbots.
+Epic prompts to turbo-charge your LLM chatbots.

 ## 💻 Usage